Romano Fenati: Marinelli Snipers Moto2 (2018)

 On 9 September 2018, at the 2018 San Marino Grand Prix, Fenati was immediately disqualified after grabbing the front brake lever of rival rider Stefano Manzi, which resulted in a two-race ban.
 His Marinelli Snipers team then terminated their contract with Fenati following the incident.
 In November 2018 it was announced that he would return for the 2019 season in the Moto3 class.

 Return to Moto3

 VNE Snipers (2019)

-He competed for this team at 2019 season.
+Fenati competed for VNE Snipers team for the whole of the 2019 Moto3 season.

 Sterilgarda Max Racing Team (2020–2021)

-Since 2017, specifically at Silverstone, which did not occupy the first position on the grid.
-In the Austrian GP he starts again in the first position of the grid.
+A high point of Fenati's time with the team was qualifying in pole position for the 2021 Austrian GP, a feat that he had last achieved at the British Grand Prix in 2017.

-Rivacold Snipers Team (from 2023)
+Rivacold Snipers Team (2023)

-For the 2023 season, Fenati will competed in Moto3 with Rivacold Snipers Team.
+For the 2023 season, Fenati competed in Moto3 with Rivacold Snipers Team.

 Return to Moto2

 Speed Up Racing (2022)

 Fenati joined Speed Up Racing to compete in Moto2 for the 2022 season.
 After the first few races, in May 2022, Fenati was sacked from the team because of poor results.